 - Use the best tomatoes that you can find.

-- when roasting the tomatoes move around so they get chary spots
+- When roasting the tomatoes move around so they get chary spots

 every where.
 Same with the onion and do NOT peel the garlic.
+The garlic peel protects the garlic clove form burning.

 - Finish the enchiladas with